adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: April 5, 2024: Change events
+Last changed: April 12, 2024: Minor changes

 News Sources